 Calverley Service Experts in Fort Worth will be at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be participating in Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
 If you are also at the walk, come by and say hi – we hope to see you!
-If you are unable to be at Walk MS or don’t live in the DFW area, you can always give to help raise money and awareness for the National MS Society or find a walk in your area.
+If you are unable to be at Walk MS or don’t live in the DFW area, you can always give to help raise money and awareness for the National MS Society or find a walk in your community.

-Given the climbing temperatures, everyone should be conscientious, stay hydrated, and take breaks as needed.
+Given the increasing temperatures, everyone should be conscientious, stay hydrated, and take breaks as needed.
 If you or a loved one has MS, please remember these suggestions from the National Multiple Sclerosis Society to ease the effect of the heat:

-· Stay in an air-conditioned environment during times of extreme heat and humidity.
+· Stay in an air-conditioned environment during stretches of extreme heat and humidity.
 If an air conditioner is essential to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the practitioner has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.